adamalston/SQL-Injection/README.md

 ### 1. Return the Entire Table

-A malicious party may get access to usernames and passwords in a database by inserting `" OR ""="` into the user name or password text box:
+A malicious party may get access to usernames and passwords in a database by inserting `" OR ""="` into the username or password text box:

 A user enters: